-The Company's cash and cash equivalents and short-term investments decreased \$21.8 million in total during the three months ended March 31, 2006 to \$412.7 million.
+The Company's cash decreased \$21.8 million during the three months ended March 31, 2006 to \$412.7 million.
 In the first quarter of 2006, the Company repaid \$34.5 million of maturing long-term borrowings and repurchased \$8.1 million of treasury stock.
-The Company continued to maintain significant cash, cash equivalents and short-term investment balances during the first quarter of 2006 rather than pre-pay debt, as a result of pre-payment penalties that would be incurred in retiring both the debt and the related interest rate swap agreements.

-Additionally, the Company has not repaid this debt due to the low cost of the debt, net of earnings on the cash, cash equivalents and short-term investments.
+The Company continued to maintain significant cash balances during the first quarter of 2006 rather than pre-pay debt, as a result of pre-payment penalties that would be incurred in retiring both the debt and the related interest rate swap agreements.
+Additionally, the Company has not repaid this debt due to the low cost of the debt, net of earnings on the cash.
 The Company has \$532.9 million of long-term borrowings coming due for payment during the next twelve months.
-The Company intends to repay these debt obligations with cash and/or funds available to the Company from its cash and cash equivalents, short-term investments and under the revolving credit facility.
+The Company intends to repay these debt obligations with cash and/or funds available to the Company under the revolving credit facility.
 Any portion of the debt that is repaid through the use of the revolving credit facility will be contractually due in May 2010, upon the expiration of the facility, thus effectively converting the maturity of the debt beyond March of 2007.
 The Company currently intends to effectively refinance \$63.6 million of the long-term borrowings coming due in 2006 through use of the revolving credit facility.

-There have been no material changes to the Company's scheduled contractual cash obligations disclosed in its 2005 Annual Report on Form 10-K/A filed November 8, 2006.
+There have been no material changes to the Company's scheduled contractual cash obligations disclosed in its 2005 Annual Report on Form 10-K filed March 14, 2006.
 The Company expects on an ongoing basis, to be able to finance cash requirements, including capital expenditures, stock repurchases, debt service, operating leases and potential future acquisitions, from the funds generated from operations and amounts available under its existing credit facilities.